igorski/kosm/README.md

 #### Resolving dependencies

-Run the Gradle target "externals" to pull all dependent libraries from Github.
+Run the Gradle target "_externals_" to pull all dependent libraries from Github, e.g.:

+    gradle externals

 #### Building the main application

-The usual Gradle suspects such as "clean", "build", etc. work.
+The usual Gradle suspects such as "_clean_", "_build_", etc. are present.
 To instantly deploy a debug version of the application onto an attached Android device / emulator, run :

     gradle installDebug